shirgho/site/writing/md/uncle.md

 ps. please do a bit better and show others a piece of the good life as well.
 How long do you want all this suffering in the world to continue, you confusing God?
 If I had to make an employee performance review, you would not score well.
 But you're the boss, not an employee.
 ...
 Yeah, yeah, I know, part of the bigger picture, world is a manifestation of our consciousness, probably all the floods and wars are actually my/everyone's fault, everything happens as it happens to go wherever it is supposed to go, fine, fine.
 Still.
 We need someone to blame, and I can either continue blaming everyone and myself or I can blame you.

+... postscript 19.10.22

+I don't/can't actually blame God.
+I am blaming that out which all things come from.
+Can only accept it, perhaps, not try to understand it, and see if it goes to somewhere better.

+For all you clever athiests as well as for all you religious nutjobs, can take God to mean whatever it means or doesn't mean to you right now.